-The Cabinet Member is recommended to
+The Cabinet Member is recommended to refer the three schemes to Cabinet and Council for approval following their deferment after Cabinet and Council on 2nd September 2010.

-- i) approve the proposed schemes detailed in this report - ii) refer the schemes to Cabinet for release following their deferment after Cabinet and Council on 2nd September 2010.
+The Cabinet is recommended to refer the three schemes to Council for approval following their deferment on 2nd September 2010.

+The Council is recommended to approve the following three schemes in the Capital Programme for completion:

+- Adult Social Care ICT Strategy. (£194,600) - Adult Social Care IT Infrastructure Grant 2008/2011. (£317,052) - Capital Investment for Transformation of Adult Social Care. (£197,000)
-KEY DECISION: Yes

-FORWARD PLAN: No. - Rule 15 authorised by the Chair of the

-Overview and Scrutiny Committee (Health and
+KEY DECISION: Yes FORWARD PLAN: No. - Rule 15 authorised by the Chair of the Overview and Scrutiny Committee (Health and Social Care).
+IMPLEMENTATION DATE: Following the expiry of the "call-in" period for the Minutes of the Cabinet Member meeting.

-Social Care).

-IMPLEMENTATION DATE: Following the expiry of the "call-in" period for the

-Minutes of the Cabinet Member meeting.